Wind Advisory issued for Deltana and Tanana Flats by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-03 16:58:00 PDT Expires: 2022-11-03 23:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-11-09 22:43:00 MST Expires: 2022-11-10 05:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Black Mesa Area; Eastern Mogollon Rim; Western Mogollon Rim WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 11 PM MST THIS EVENING ABOVE 6500 FEET * WHAT...Snow above 6500 feet.
-Additional snow accumulations of up to one inch. * WHERE...Areas above 6500 feet near Doney Park, Flagstaff, Forest Lakes, Heber-Overgaard, Shonto and Williams. * WHEN...Until 11 PM MST this evening. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the evening commute.
-Additional snow forecast from 4 PM Today to 11 PM Today: Doney Park 0 to 1 inches Flagstaff 0 to 1 inches Forest Lakes 1 to 2 inches Heber-Overgaard 0 to 1 inches Shonto 0 to 1 inches Williams 1 to 2 inches .
+Target Area: Bitterroot, Sapphire Mountains WINTER WEATHER ADVISORY NOW IN EFFECT UNTIL 5 AM MST THURSDAY * WHAT...Snow.
+Additional snow accumulations of up to one inch. * WHERE...Bitterroot/Sapphire Mountains. * WHEN...Until 5 AM MST Thursday. * IMPACTS...Plan on slippery road conditions.

 weather.gov